Frequently Asked Questions

 On stage, the Classic 4WD experience is identical to the Historic Competition — just with all four wheels pulling you along.

-What is the Silver Fern Time-Trial and who is it suited to?+
+What is the Silver Fern Time-Trial?

 The Silver Fern Time-Trial is billed as “The World’s Longest Precision Driving Test”.
 Rather than outright speed, you aim to match a specified stage time based on an average speed.